ilkka183/movies/README.md

 Configuation settings.

 ### middleware
 All common code have been set into middlewares.
+Here are some authorization and error handling middlewares.
 In the routes are just core handling.

 ### models
-Javascript model classes for each MySQL table.
+Javascript classes for each MySQL table.
+They have some finding and validating methods..

 ### rest
 Here are the RESTClient test files for each routes.

 ### routes
-All the routes have been collected in this folder.
+All the routes have been collected into this folder.
 Endpoints have been implemented into separate files.

 ### startup
 index.js file has kept as simple as possible.
-All the initialization code have been store on this folder on separate files.
+All the initialization code have been stored into this folder on separate files.

 ### tests
-Here are the unit and intergation tests on separate folders.
+Here are all the unit and intergation tests on separate folders.